 You can literally shop till you drop in Vail with two distinct villages each full of local boutiques and national chain shops.
 You’ll find Patagonia, Gorsuch, Oakley and the North Face, but I’d advise exploring some of the unique stores with offerings like cowboy boots, western art and souvenirs with the iconic Colorado flag.
 Charlie’s T-shirts is a great spot for affordable Vail-branded apparel.
 Oh, and don’t leave without a gold-dipped aspen leaf to hang on your Christmas tree!

 Just 10 minutes west on I-70 is Beaver Creek Village, a much smaller ski area and resort town, which also has an alpine feel.
-You’ll find fewer crowds in Beaver Creek but the same access to ski runs, shopping and a handful of restaurants.
-Our favorite is Toscanini, an Italian restaurant which sits just outside Beaver Creek’s ice skating rink (open both summer and winter).
+You’ll find fewer crowds in Beaver Creek but the same access to ski runs, shopping, and a handful of restaurants.
+Our favorite is Toscanini, an Italian restaurant that sits just outside Beaver Creek’s ice skating rink (open both summer and winter).

 Another great dining experience is the gourmet Beano’s Cabin higher up on Beaver Creek mountain.
 I highly recommend taking the horseback ride to the cabin during summer or a snowcat ride during winter.